appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/debug-workflow.md

 <br/><br/>

 1. In your workflow, go to the *Response* tab and click the **Run** button.
 2. Under the *Test values for function arguments* section, in the *Define test values for function arguments* field, enter your data in JSON format.
-For example, your workflow requires an email, order_id, and status as parameters:
+For example, your workflow requires a `order_id`, and `status` as parameters:

     ```javascript
     {